Noa123715/surgical-data-app/README.md

 - Total Time Calculation: The total time is calculated from the earliest documented activity in the room to the latest documented activity in the analysis room on the same day.

+# Challenges

+- The system includes a server that performs extensive calculations before returning a response to the client.
+This process can be time-consuming to implement, especially when requirements are not clear until the end.

+- Playwright is a relatively new framework (introduced in 2020) with limited available information on the internet, especially regarding potential errors.

 # Screenshots
 - Entering the website:
   <img src="https://github.com/noa123715/surgical-data-app/blob/main/screenshots/landingPage.png"> <br><br>